GEORGIANS

 1775 in the reign of George III

 The Lady's hoops have flattened at front and back, but extended enormously at the sides.
-Her skirts are open at front to show a petticoat that matches, the edges lavishly decorated with 'robings'.
-Her hair is piled high and powdered. £70
+Her skirts are open at front, the edges lavishly decorated with 'robings', to show a matching petticoat.
+Her hair is piled high and powdered. (also available in dollshouse size, see Isabella)

-The Gentleman's coat is now narrower and his waistcoat shorter, but both still skillfully embroidered.
-His hair is dressed in a 'bag wig' with black bow. £70
+The Gentleman's coat is now narrower and his waistcoat shorter, but both are often beautifully embroidered.
+His hair is dressed in a 'bag wig' with black bow. (also available in dollshouse size, see Georgian)

 1780 in the reign of George III

 The Lady wears a 'Polonaise' dress, with the back skirts caught up like an Austrian blind.
-The hoops have gone though and are replaced by a 'bum roll'.
-Her hair is piled even higher than before so that her hat has to be tied on the front of it. £70
+The hoops have gone and are replaced by a 'bum roll'.
+Her hair is piled even higher than before so that her hat has to be tied on the front of it. (also available in dollshouse size, see Georgian)

 The Macaroni Gentleman has just returned from the Grand Tour of Europe and is identified as a member of the Macaroni Club by his brightly coloured suit which appears to be a size too small, his oversized shoe buckles and his towering wig topped by a silly little tricorne hat.
-Isn't he a scream? £70
+Isn't he a scream? (also available in dollshouse size, see Georgian)

 1790 in the reign of George III

-These three are also available in dolls house size - see Charlotte, Laura & Jeremy
+Similar figures to these are also available in dolls house size - see Charlotte & Jeremy

 1815 during The Regency

-The Boy wears a 'skeleton suit' - the first proper outfit for small boys, which remained in use well into the Victorian period. £40 (Also available in dolls house size - see Christopher)
+The Boy wears a 'skeleton suit' - the first proper outfit for small boys, which remained in use well into the Victorian period.
+(Still available in dolls house size - see Christopher